VREDU/PeriodicTable/README.md

 The app is available to download on the google play store here: https://play.google.com/store/apps/details?id=com.eduvrse.ProductName&hl=en

-Students can use the [Crystal Structure Lab](https://github.com/martymarkenson/PeriodicTable/blob/master/Crystal%20Structure%20Lab.md) to recieve additional insight into the crystal structures shown in the application

 Below is a worksheet which can be used with the app to gain additional insight.

 **Introduction:**